fntneves/falcon/README.md

-# Falcon -- Practical Log-based Analysis for Distributed Systems
+# Falcon: Practical Log-based Analysis for Distributed Systems

-Falcon is a tool to extract and visualize causal dependencies between distributed events logged by commodity tracing tools (e.g. eBPF, strace, log4j).
-Falcon is composed of three main components that operate together as a pipeline:
+Falcon is a tool aimed at easing the understanding of distributed system executions.
+Falcon ingests events logged by popular tracing tools (e.g. eBPF, strace, log4j) and merges them into a single causally-coherent execution trace.
+To further improve the reasoning about the runtime behavior of the system, Falcon also generates a space-time diagram depicting the events and their happens-before dependencies.

+The architecture of Falcon is composed of three main components that operate together as a pipeline:

 - **falcon-tracer** uses eBPF to trace events of interest (e.g. start, end, fork, join, send, receive, etc) at runtime.
 - **falcon-solver** combines the events into a global execution trace that preserves causality.
 This is achieved by *i)* building a symbolic constraint model that encodes the *happens-before* relationships between events, *ii)* using an SMT solver to solve the constraints and assign a logical clock to each event such that all causal dependencies are satisfied.
-- **falcon-visualizer** draws a space-time diagram that enables a visual analysis of the whole (coherent) execution.
+- **falcon-visualizer** draws a space-time diagram that enables a visual analysis of the whole execution.

 For additional details about Falcon, please check our [DSN'18 paper (to appear)](https://github.com/fntneves/falcon).